Robot guards the dogs at SF animal shelter and frightens some

 What’s five feet tall and weighs 400 pounds, shaped like a cross between an egg and a bullet, and ready to stop crime at one local animal shelter?

 “K9” is a Knightscope security robot now on duty at the San Francisco SPCA.
-To eliminate any confusion as to where it belongs, it’s emblazoned with pictures of happy animals.
+To eliminate any confusion about where it belongs, it’s emblazoned with pictures of happy animals.

 One animal, though, was not happy to see the bot: Ginger, a 60-pound dog belonging to local transit advocate Fran Taylor.